Joe Will, General Manager/Alternate Governor

 Nabokov also played in his native Russia in 2004-05 with Metallurg and with SKA St. Petersburg of the KHL in 2010-11.

 Dirk Graham, Development Coach

-1991 Selke Trophy winner enters his tenth season as a professional scout with San Jose; Graham also serves as development coach for the San Jose Barracuda, the Sharks top minor league affiliate
+1991 Selke Trophy winner enters his eleventh season as a professional scout with San Jose; Graham also serves as development coach for the San Jose Barracuda, the Sharks top minor league affiliate